Gilmar68/Basic-Crud-COSMOS-DB/README.md

 # Basic-Crud-COSMOS-DB
-this is a basic CRUD for documents in AZURE COSMOS DB, you should be able to define your own app config for establishing a connection with your own DB, there is a method that defines a storage proceeding. the app config (xml) you could define it as:
+this is a basic CRUD for documents in AZURE COSMOS DB, you should be able to define your own app config for establishing a connection with your own DB, there is a method that defines a storage proceedure. the app config (xml) you could define it as:

 &lt;?xml version="1.0" encoding = "utf-8"?> &lt;configuration>
 &lt;appSettings>